 \section{Abstract}

-Video diffusion models have recently achieved remarkable progress in realism and controllability.
-However, achieving seamless video translation across different perspectives, such as first-person (egocentric) and third-person (exocentric), remains underexplored.
-Bridging these perspectives is crucial for filmmaking, embodied AI, and world models.
+Recent advances in video world models enable interactive environments with free navigation, making translation between first-person (egocentric) and third-person (exocentric) perspectives increasingly important.
+However, existing studies focus on unidirectional exocentric-to-egocentric translation, overlooking reference-guided exocentric perspective synthesis.
+This capability is crucial for gaming and embodied AI applications.
 Motivated by this, we present WorldWander, an in-context learning framework tailored for translating between egocentric and exocentric worlds in video generation.
-Building upon advanced video diffusion transformers, WorldWander integrates (i) In-Context Perspective Alignment and (ii) Collaborative Position Encoding to efficiently model cross-view synchronization.
-To further support our task, we curate EgoExo-8K, a large-scale dataset containing synchronized egocentric–exocentric triplets from both synthetic and real-world scenarios.
-Experiments demonstrate that WorldWander achieves superior perspective synchronization, character consistency, and generalization, setting a new benchmark for egocentric-exocentric video translation.
-Code is released at \href{https://github.com/showlab/WorldWander}{https://github.com/showlab/WorldWander}.
+Building upon advanced video diffusion transformers, WorldWander integrates (i) In-Context Perspective Alignment and (ii) Collaborative Position Encoding to model cross-view synchronization and character consistency.
+To support our task, we curate EgoExo-8K, a dynamic and scene-rich dataset containing synchronized egocentric–exocentric triplets from both synthetic and real-world scenarios.
+Experiments demonstrate that WorldWander achieves superior perspective synchronization, character consistency, and generalization, setting a new benchmark for egocentric-exocentric video translation. \keywords{Egocentric-Exocentric Video Translation}